-(2) The "market value" of the pool securities is composed of the market value of such securities plus accrued interest.
+(2) The "market value" of the pool securities represents the cost of securities to the country.

 (3) Totals do not include uninvested cash held for payroll and operating expenditures.

 The composition and value of investments under management in the County Pool will vary from time to time depending on cash flow needs of the County and public agencies invested in the County Pool, maturity or sale of investments and purchase of new securities, and due to fluctuations in interest rates generally.